 - conduct themselves in an ethical and professional manner; demonstrate skills in leadership,self-motivation and working in teams.

 Opportunities for people with project management qualifications is increasing in fields such as construction, law, education, health, commerce, information technology, marketing, public relations, and research and development.

-Students must be admitted in an award degree of study before lodging their completed CRL application, along with all necessary documentation for a formal assessment.
+Students must be admitted in an award degree of study before lodging their completed CRL application, along with all required supporting documentation for a formal assessment.

-To officially apply for CRL, students need to submit the CRL application form available from http://students.curtin.edu.au/administration/documents/Application_for_CRL.pdf to email@example.com along with supporting documents.
-Accepted documentation includes scans of the original Transcripts and/or Award Certificate; front and black; in colour; and original size.
-For detailed scanned documents requirements and guidelines, please visit http://courses.curtin.edu.au/course_overview/admission-requirements/scanned-documents.cfm.
+It is important to note accepted documentation includes scans of the original Transcripts and/or Award Certificate; front and back; in colour; and original size.
+For further information see the scanned documents and certification requirements and guidelines.